i-VRESSE/workflow-builder/README.md

 1. Global parameters, which are available to engine and each node.
 2. Tables with parameters for each node the workflow should run.

-TOML does not allow for tables with same name.
-So any node that occurs multiple times should have a index appened to the table name.
+An uploaded workflow configuration file can contain tables with the same name (this is more lenient then the TOML format).
+A generated workflow configuration file with the same node twice will have a TOML string with `[somenode]` and `['somenode.2']` table respectively.

 ### Catalog